fungenomics/scCoAnnotate/README.md

   threshold: 0.25
 ```

-## Option 2: Copy the whole default config and provide it as an additional config file in the submission
+## Option 2: Copy the whole default config and add it as an extra config file in the snakemake command

 In this case your submission script would look like this: